 Outside town, you’ll find an abundance of vineyards and wineries set in the valleys of the Santa Ynez Mountains, and just off the shore is Channel Islands National Park, where you can kayak through caves, snorkel in crystal-clear waters, and hike among wildlife.
 Sitting at the doorstep of Los Padres National Forest, the nearby Romero Canyon Trailhead offers great opportunities for further hiking or mountain biking.
 Back in town, history buffs can explore the city’s Spanish heritage at the Santa Barbara Museum of Natural History or the Santa Barbara Historical Museum before refueling at one of the city’s many dining options, from harbor-side classics, stylish hot spots, and cozy State Street cafes.

-When is the best time to stay in a vacation rental in Santa Barbara?
+The best time to stay in a vacation rental in Santa Barbara

 Those looking for a classic beach vacation will want to come during the summer months, as July and August are when the sun and water are their warmest for swimming and sunbathing.
 The shoulder seasons — March to May and September to November — are also great times to visit.
 The weather is still warm, and Santa Barbara vacation home rentals are easier to find.
 Winters are chilly and wet — December through February sees the most rainfall — but you will be able to enjoy the Santa Barbara International Film Festival in January, along with the buzz of Restaurant Week.
 No matter what time of year you visit, be sure to pack layers as morning and late evening temperatures tend to be cooler.